Linear Diophantine equations and conjugator length in 2-step nilpotent groups: Conjugacy in class-2 nilpotent groups

-If $x_1<0$ then the first letter of $w$ is $a_1^{-1}$ and pushing it past $u$ to cancel with the terminal letter of $w^{-1}$ will decrease the exponent of $c_i$ by $-\sigma_{i1}.$ Whatever the signs, moving $a_1^{x_1}$ past $u$ to cancel with the terminal $a_1^{-x_1}$ in $w^{-1}$ will add $\sigma_{i1}x_1$ to the exponent of $c_i$.
+If $x_1<0$ then the first letter of $w$ is $a_1^{-1}$ and pushing it past $u$ to cancel with the terminal letter of $w^{-1}$ will decrease the exponent of $c_i$ by $\sigma_{i1}.$ Whatever the signs, moving $a_1^{x_1}$ past $u$ to cancel with the terminal $a_1^{-x_1}$ in $w^{-1}$ will add $\sigma_{i1}x_1$ to the exponent of $c_i$.
 If we continue in this manner until each syllable $a_1^{x_1}$, \ldots, $a_k^{x_k}$ of $w$ has been moved past $u$ and cancelled with the corresponding $a_1^{-x_1}$, \ldots, $a_k^{-x_k}$ (respectively) in $w^{-1}$, the total change in the exponent of $c_i$ will be

 At the end of this process (after shuffling the $c_1, \ldots, c_r$ that have been generated into the correct positions) we have the normal form for $v$, so the first sum in \eqref{mij} equals $q_i-p_i$ modulo the order of $c_i$.
-It follows from this discussion that for all $1\leq i \leq r$ and all $1 \leq j \leq k$,
+It follows that for all $1\leq i \leq r$ and all $1 \leq j \leq k$,

-which means that $|m_{ij}| \le k L \max_t |\alpha_t| \le kLn$, as claimed.
+which means that $|\l_{ij}| \le k L \max_t |\alpha_t| \le kLn$, as claimed.

-Next we will pursue a change of variables which will have the effect of replacing the matrix $M$ by a matrix $M'$ which differs in that the entries in the lower-left block --- that is, the $m_{m+j, t}$ for $j = 1, \ldots, l$ and $t = 1, \ldots, k$ --- are reduced to uniformly bounded values.
+Next we will pursue a change of variables which will have the effect of replacing the matrix $M$ by a matrix $M'$ which differs in that the entries in the lower-left block --- that is, the $\l_{m+j, t}$ for $j = 1, \ldots, l$ and $t = 1, \ldots, k$ --- are reduced to uniformly bounded values.
 To this end, for all such $j$ and $t$, define $s_{m+j, t}$ and $r_{m+j, t}$ to be the integers such that

 Let $P \in \SL_d(\Z)$ be the lower-triangular matrix

 and define